Climber, Film Subject

 She went to Everest to visit her husband many years within the timeframe of the 1970s up until his death in 2013.
 "Every time he left for Everest and I said goodbye, I knew he may not return.
 I spent many a day praying for him to be safe," she said.

-After the death of her husband in 2013, Samdo... you'll have to watch the documentary to find out.
+After the death of her husband in 2013, Samdo made a dramatic turn in her life and... you'll have to watch the documentary to find out what it was.

 Meet the Filmmaker